 Assigned Protection Factor (APF): The APF of a safety mask indicates how well it protects the wearer from hazardous substances.
 A safety mask with an APF of 4 will reduce the concentration of the hazardous substance in the air that is breathed by the wearer by 4 times.

-FFP1 face masks give the minimum level of protection against non-toxic particulates.
+FFP1 face masks give the minimum level of respiratory protection against non-toxic particulates.
 Dependent on the hazard, this standard of the safety mask can be completely capable.

 FFP1 masks contain the least amount of filter material so provide the least breathing resistance.
 An exhalation valve is often not required.